Tryptophan dehydrogenase

-The 4 substrates of this enzyme are L-tryptophan, NAD^{+}, NADP^{+}, and H_{2}O, whereas its 5 products are (indol-3-yl)pyruvate, NH_{3}, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are L-tryptophan, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are indole-3-pyruvic acid, ammonia, reduced NADH, and a proton.
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is L-tryptophan:NAD(P)+ oxidoreductase (deaminating).
 Other names in common use include NAD(P)^{+}-L-tryptophan dehydrogenase, L-tryptophan dehydrogenase, L-Trp-dehydrogenase, and TDH.
 This enzyme has at least one effector, calcium.